cdoswald/SPIDER/README.md

 ### Known Issues/Bugs

-1. Serializing data into Apache Arrow format is required to make the dataset available via HuggingFace's `datasets` library.
+1. Serializing data into Apache Arrow format is required to make the dataset available via Hugging Face's `datasets` library.
 However, it can introduce some segmentation mask integer values that do not map exactly to a defined [anatomical feature category](https://grand-challenge.org/algorithms/spider-baseline-iis/).
 See the data loading [tutorial](tutorials/load_data.ipynb) for more information and temporary work-arounds.